-LaBudde Special Collections at UMKC Libraries holds sixteen facsimile Mesoamerican codices, two of which are currently on display at the Nelson-Atkins Museum of Art in the featured exhibition Painted Worlds: Color and Culture in Mesoamerican Art, on view at the museum through February 8, 2026.
+LaBudde Special Collections at UMKC Libraries holds sixteen facsimile Mesoamerican codices, two of which were lent to the Nelson-Atkins Museum of Art for the featured exhibition Painted Worlds: Color and Culture in Mesoamerican Art in 2025-2026.

 Unfolding Mixtec Histories: Codex Colombino & Antigüedades Mexicanas (1892)